Polyendocrine metabolic ovarian syndrome: Epidemiology

-PCOS is the most common hormonal disorder (endocrine disorder) among women of reproductive age.
-When someone is infertile due to lack of ovulation, PCOS is the most common cause.
+PMOS is the most common hormonal disorder (endocrine disorder) among women of reproductive age.
+When someone is infertile due to a lack of ovulation, PMOS is the most common cause.

-According to the World Health Organization (WHO), PCOS affects over 6 to 13% of reproductive-aged women.
+According to the World Health Organization (WHO), PMOS affects over 6 to 13% of reproductive-aged women.
 A 2022 review noted a prevalence between 5% and 18%.
-The prevalence of PCOS depends on the choice of diagnostic criteria.
-Using the Rotterdam criteria, around 10–13% of women have PCOS.
+The prevalence of PMOS depends on the choice of diagnostic criteria.
+Using the Rotterdam criteria, around 10–13% of women have PMOS.
 Based on the NIH criteria, the global prevalence was 5.5%, increasing to approximately 7.1% when using the Androgen Excess Society criteria.
-Irrespective of the criteria, the prevalence of PCOS is increasing, likely due to an aging population, more awareness, and increasing obesity rates.
+Irrespective of the criteria, the prevalence of PMOS is increasing, likely due to an aging population, more awareness, and increasing obesity rates.

-Prevalence seems fairly even among people with different ethnicities, but is perhaps higher in people from South East Asia and the Eastern Mediterranean.
-However, PCOS may express differently.
-For instance, in African and Hispanic American people with PCOS, there is more insulin resistance compared to other ethnic groups.
-The same is true for South Asian people with PCOS, who also have more metabolic symptoms and higher BMIs.
+Prevalence seems fairly even among people with different ethnicities, but may be higher in people from Southeast Asia and the Eastern Mediterranean.
+But PMOS can express differently.
+For instance, in African and Hispanic American people with PMOS, there is more insulin resistance compared to other ethnic groups.
+The same is true for South Asian people with PMOS, who also have more metabolic symptoms and higher BMIs.
 East Asian women typically have less hirsutism and lower BMI compared to other groups.
-While early small-scale studies found that transmasculine individuals were more likely to have PCOS than cis women, this was not found in a larger, more rigorous study.
+While early small-scale studies found that transmasculine people were more likely to have PMOS than cis women, this was not found in a larger, more rigorous study.

 History

-Historical descriptions of possible PCOS symptoms date back to ancient Greece, where Hippocrates described women with "thick, oily skin and absence of menstruation."
-The earliest known description of what is now recognized as PCOS dates from 1721 in Italy, which described "Young married peasant women, moderately obese and infertile, with two larger than normal ovaries, bumpy, shiny and whitish, just like pigeon eggs".
+Historical descriptions of possible PMOS symptoms date to ancient Greece, where Hippocrates described women with "thick, oily skin and absence of menstruation."
+The earliest known description of what is now recognized as PMOS dates from 1721 in Italy, which described "Young married peasant women, moderately obese and infertile, with two larger than normal ovaries, bumpy, shiny and whitish, just like pigeon eggs".
 Polycystic ovaries were likely first formally described in 1844 by the French doctor Achille Chereau.

-In 1935, American gynecologists Irving F. Stein and Michael L. Leventhal published a report linking polycystic ovaries to hirsutism, infertility and lack of periods.
-The report also hypothesised that PCOS results from endocrine dysfunction, initiating research into its hormonal causes and giving rise to the term Stein–Leventhal syndrome.
-By the 1980s, the metabolic side of PCOS started to be studied, before the start of genetics research in the 1990s.
+In 1935, American gynecologists Irving F. Stein and Michael L. Leventhal published a report linking polycystic ovaries to hirsutism, infertility, and lack of periods.
+The report also hypothesised that PMOS results from endocrine dysfunction, initiating research into its hormonal causes and giving rise to the term Stein–Leventhal syndrome.
+By the 1980s, the metabolic side of PMOS started to be studied, before the start of genetics research in the 1990s.